huntdatacenter/docs/docs/do-science/guides/welcome-back.md

 **Shared resources**

 Inside your lab you share storage and resources with your lab team.
-You have your own Workbench where you can install your own package, preferrably with Conda.
+You have your own Workbench where you can install your own package, preferably with Conda.

 **Storage folders**